Major Hurricane Heads Toward Northwest Mexico, California - UrduPoint

 Major Hurricane Heads Toward Northwest Mexico, California

-Cabo San Lucas, Mexico, (UrduPoint / Pakistan Point News - 19th Aug, 2023 ) :Mexico braced Friday for the arrival of a powerful Pacific hurricane that also prompted an unusual tropical storm watch for southern California, where heavy rain and possible flooding was expected.
+Cabo San Lucas, Mexico, (UrduPoint / Pakistan Point News - 20th Aug, 2023 ) :Mexico prepared Friday for a powerful Pacific hurricane that triggered a warning of "potentially catastrophic" flooding in a northwestern tourist region and the neighboring US state of California.

-Hurricane Hilary threatened to bring strong winds, flash flooding and "life-threatening" surf and rip current conditions to Mexico's Baja California peninsula, the US National Hurricane Center (NHC) said.
+Hurricane Hilary threatened to bring strong winds, flash floods and "life-threatening" surf and rip current conditions, the US National Hurricane Center (NHC) said.

-Residents and workers in the Mexican tourist resort of Cabo San Lucas were preparing for the storm's arrival, putting up protective boarding, laying sandbags and storing furniture as large waves crashed ashore.

 "We've already had to live through similar experiences.
 We know what can happen to us.
 We must be prepared with food, canned goods and candles," Marlen Hernandez, a 30-year-old restaurant worker, told AFP.

-Navy personnel were seen patrolling the beach in Cabo San Lucas -- a popular destination for both Mexican and foreign tourists, particularly from the United States.

-Hilary was packing maximum sustained winds of about 145 miles (230 kilometers) an hour, according to the NHC.
+Hilary's maximum sustained winds reached about 145 miles (230 kilometers) an hour before slowing slightly on Friday, according to the NHC.

 "On the forecast track, the center of Hilary will move close to the west coast of the Baja California peninsula over the weekend and reach southern California by Sunday night," it forecast.

-A hurricane warning was issued for a stretch of coastline in Baja California from Punta Abreojos to Punta Eugenia, and a hurricane watch north from there to Ensenada.
+- Rare California alert - A hurricane warning was issued for a stretch of coastline in Baja California from Punta Abreojos to Cabo San Quintin, and a hurricane watch north from there to Ensenada.

-Across the border, a tropical storm watch was in effect from the California/Mexico border to the Orange/Los Angeles County Line and for Catalina Island, according to the NHC.
+Across the border, an unusual tropical storm watch was in effect from the California/Mexico border to Point Mugu in Ventura County, as well as for Catalina Island, according to the NHC.

 "Weakening is expected to begin by Saturday, but Hilary will still be a hurricane when it approaches the west coast of the Baja California peninsula Saturday night and Sunday.
-Hilary is expected to weaken to a tropical storm by Sunday afternoon before it reaches southern California," it added.
+Hilary is expected to weaken to a tropical storm by late Sunday before it reaches southern California," the NHC added.

 The storm brought rain and rough seas to areas along Mexico's southwestern Pacific coast, including the tourist resort of Acapulco.

 In the United States, "rainfall amounts of three to six inches, with isolated amounts of 10 inches, are expected across portions of southern California and southern Nevada.
-Rare and dangerous flooding will be possible," the NHC said.
+Dangerous to locally catastrophic flooding will be possible," the NHC said.

+Major League Baseball and Major League Soccer have rescheduled games planned for Sunday in the region as the storm nears.

 Hurricanes hit Mexico every year on both its Pacific and Atlantic coasts, usually between May and November.